Let’s Get to Zero!

 What does Let’s Get to Zero mean?

 Getting to Zero means getting to a point where all animal shelters are No Kill.
 A No Kill shelter is one that does not euthanize healthy pets or pets with treatable medical or behavioral issues.
 Considering that there are 7 million pets surrendered every year to animal shelters nationwide and 70 million stray animals living in the US, this might seem like a daunting task.
-However, a number of people and organizations have developed a toolkit of strategies that has been proven to effectively address this complicated issue.
+However, a number of people and organizations have developed a toolkit of strategies that have been proven to effectively address this complicated issue.
 Thanks to these efforts, there are over 140 communities spread across 24 states that have been confirmed to save 90% or more of the animals who enter their care.

 What can be done to end animal homelessness?

 “If every animal shelter in the United States embraced the No Kill philosophy and the programs and services that make it possible, we would save nearly four million dogs and cats who are scheduled to die in shelters this year, and the year after that.
 It is not an impossible dream.”
-Nathan Winograd, Author, Film maker and Founder of the No Kill Advocacy Center
+Nathan Winograd, Author, Filmmaker and Founder of the No Kill Advocacy Center

 Embracing the No Kill philosophy means implementing a toolkit of complementary ideas that together address many aspects of the complicated issue of animal homelessness.
 These important strategies consist of methods to increase adoption and spay and neuter as well as ways to help reunite pets with their owners and keep them together in the first place.
 You can learn more about how these tools combine to create an effective strategy for addressing animal homelessness within this informative booklet from the No Kill Advocacy Center.